 The simple coordinating math involves a rule where if you’ve committed to covering up a deck of about 500 square feet, then you will need around 2 gallons worth of stain.
 However, that differs from time to time based on the coverage of the deck and stain.
 If you want to go ahead and purchase the generic 1-gallon stain, it shall finely cover about 200-300 square feet.

 It would also help if you considered the sealant’s viscosity, porosity, age, quality, and weather condition.
 It’s said that, on average, a stain of 150 to 300 square feet can be easily masked with a gallon of a seal, but that could differ based on the aforementioned properties.
-It varies door to door, all you have to do is testing with your paint roller.
+It varies door to door, all you have to do is test with your paint roller.

 Usage of Pressure Treated Wood?